KeepFloyding/keepfloyding.github.io/_posts/2021-01-22-arch-linux-setup-guide.md

     DHCP=yes
     ```

-14. Redo `mkinitcpio` since we are encrypting our system and using btrfs.
-First you have to edit the file **/etc/mkinitcpio.conf** and update the hooks to include `btrfs` and `encrypt`.
-You should have something as given below:
+## Bootloader

+* Install GRUB as the bootloader.

     ```
-    HOOKS=(base udev autodetect keyboard consolefgeont modconf block encrypt btrfs filesystems fsck)
-    ```

-    Redo `mkinitcpio` with the following command:

-    ```
-    mkinitcpio -P
-    ```

-15. Set a password for root with `passwd`

-15. Install GRUB as the bootloader.

-    ```
     pacman -S grub efibootmgr
     grub-install --target=x86_64-efi --efi-directory=/boot --bootloader-id=GRUB
     ```

-16. Edit the grub default script to configure the correct kernel parameters that are passed by the bootloader in **/etc/default/grub**.
-You should edit the `GRUB_CMDLINE_LINUX` entry.
+* Edit the GRUB default script to configure the correct kernel parameters that are passed by the bootloader in **/etc/default/grub**.
+You can do this by editing the `GRUB_CMDLINE_LINUX` entry.

     ```
     GRUB_CMDLINE_LINUX="cryptdevice=/dev/sda2:cryptroot root=/dev/mapper/cryptroot"